Quite Universal Circuit Simulator

 Quite Universal Circuit Simulator (Qucs) is a free-software electronics circuit simulator software application released under GPL.
 It offers the ability to set up a circuit with a graphical user interface and simulate the large-signal, small-signal and noise behaviour of the circuit.
 Originally, Qucs was composed of a circuit simulator "qucs-core", now Qucsator, and a GUI for schematic entry and plotting.
 The usage patterns, as well as the emphasis on RF design, were inspired by some commercial tools of the time.
 Later, support for other simulators has been added to cover VHDL, Verilog and SPICE engines to some extent.
 At this stage both devices and circuits were specific to the targeted simulator or specific versions thereof.
 In particular, neither was Qucsator based on SPICE, nor did a SPICE based simulator replace Qucsator at any given time.
 In the meantime, Qucs has been forked to accommodate specific needs, most notably Caneda and Qucs-S.

 Today, Qucs ships a list of analog and digital components including sub-circuits for use with a variety of simulators.
 It is intended to be much simpler to use and handle than other circuit simulators like gEDA or PSPICE.
-The current roadmap aims to decouple schematic representation, device modelling and preferred simulator choices by means of adopting concepts from the IEEE1364 industry standard.